Gospel: Mark 6:30-34

 When the Twelve returned, they reported their success.
 Jesus responded with an invitation to retreat.
 Simply, they would sail to a favorite cove Jesus used for private prayer.
 Yet, this trip did not appear as it seemed to the modern mind.

 For moderns, scenic visas and vacant areas for relief represent relaxation.
 But, the contemporaries of Jesus saw "deserted" places as the home of evil and danger.
 Moderns seek personal space.
 Jews in the times of Jesus had no such concept.
-They banned together in a few Palestinian cities (like Jerusalem) or in small hamlets (50-150 population) for survival.
+They banded together in a few Palestinian cities (like Jerusalem) or in small hamlets (50-150 population) for survival.
 Moderns seek privacy.
 Ancients sought social connection to the extent that personal identity almost solely depended upon one's place in family (and, hence, society).

 Jesus' contemporaries viewed the land as vast playground for evil, dotted by hamlets, oases of safety.
 Why would Jesus seek the desert and invite his chosen to follow him?
 Remember the Temptation from Mark 1:12-13.
 After the baptism of Jesus by John, the Spirit drove Jesus into the desert to be tempted by Satan.
 After forty days, Jesus returned to begin his ministry.
 Mark implied Jesus conquered the devil and his land, then returned to serve people.
 Jesus was Lord of nature, even the "desert."
 He invited his followers to join him in his domain.